-There has been a substantial increase in demand for high-calibre technical information as the industry has evolved and as vehicles have become more complicated.
-Obtaining technical information is no longer as simple as owning a few manuals and accurate reliable technical information is not just something you can ‘Google’.
-Data is an investment for workshops across the globe have been making more and more to increase efficiency, as well as to protect their customers and themselves from mistakes and costly damages.
+There has been a substantial increase in demand for high-caliber technical information as the industry has evolved and as vehicles have become more complicated.
+Obtaining technical information is no longer as simple as owning a few manuals, and accurate reliable technical information is not just something you can ‘Google’.
+Data is an investment workshops across the globe have been making more and more to increase efficiency, as well as to protect their customers and themselves from mistakes and costly damages.

 Why the increase in demand for technical information?